 There are also VoIP phones located on every hall of each building which can be used to report an emergency.
+These phones have the police department phone number programed in the phone's short cut menu buttons.

-To report a crime or emergency at the WCC at Crossroad Institute, you can contact the Officer on duty at (276) 744-4986, by the Department's cell phone at (276) 235-4009, or in an emergency dial 9-1-1.
-If you are calling from any college VoIP phone, just dial 57-4986 to reach the Police Officer on duty.
+To report a crime or emergency at the WCC Crossroad Institute campus, contact the Officer on duty at (276) 744-4986, by the Department's cell phone at (276) 235-4009, or in an emergency dial 9-1-1.
+If calling from any college VoIP phone, dial 57-4986 to reach the Police Officer on duty.